TENSAEA/quicknote-backend-mern/README.md

-This is Product Backend with Node and Express JS.
+This is Quicknote Backend with Node and Express JS.